wp-plugins/responsive-photo-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Responsive Photo Gallery allow you to add unlimited images to gallery, integrated with light box using fade animation.
+Responsive Photo Gallery Allow You Add Unlimited Images To Photo Gallery Integrated With Light Box Preview Using Fade Animation Effect

 == Description ==

 Responsive Photo Gallery is based on bootstrap framework.
-Add unlimited images on your sites.
+You can Add unlimited images on your blog site.
 Responsive Photo Gallery is provide fade animation, light box image preview and two gallery layout with various fonts.
 It's also provide isotope effect to adjust your image size according to screen resolution.

 Using **[WRG]** shortcode, you can publish image or photo gallery into any Page or Post in your WordPress sites.

 **Features**

 * Responsive Gallery
-* Admin Gallery Dashboard
+* Simple & Very Easy Admin Gallery Dashboard
 * Fade Animation Effect
 * Two Design Layout
 * Two Types of Color Scheme